iainfm/BirdStrike/README.md

 1) Fresh game loaded, never been played.
 Press space and enjoy!
 2) Level 9 - a few levels before the first glitch I can spot.
-2) Lever 12 - the level before the first visible glitch
+2) Level 12 - the level before the first visible glitch
 4) Level 13 - the first visible glitch - a 'stuck' enemy bomb at the top of the screen
 5) Level 20 - many glitches present by this point - cloud/pigeon sprite corruption etc
 6) Level 22 - the last level before the game crashes completely.
 Down the plane and it's all over!